mtalamud/The-Human-Chip-A-Turtle-Design-App-/README.md

 # The-Human-Chip-A-Turtle-Design-App-
 A creative project as part of the Individual Project for ENGR 13300: Transforming Ideas to Innovation made completely using Python!
+To run the program - download all the required image files and put them in the same directory on your desktop.
+Then run the source code in visual studio and voila!